AgrDataSci/climatrends/inst/paper/paper.md

 # Acknowledgements

-This work was supported by The Nordic Joint Committee for Agricultural and Food Research (grant num.
-202100-2817).
+This work was supported by The Nordic Joint Committee for Agricultural and Food Research (grant 202100-2817).
+Additional support was provided by the projects Accelerated Varietal Improvement and Seed Systems in Africa (AVISA, INV-009649) and 1000FARMS (INV-031561) supported by the Bill & Melinda Gates Foundation.
+The views expressed in this document cannot be taken to reflect the official opinions of these organizations.

 # References